OttoVonLux/AcadempyPGH/DSmithsonACPGH.md

 4. In what order should I put them?
 5. How will I design my portfolio?
 6. What medium will I use?
+7. Hoe will this fit in with my current self branding?

-These are all questions a person has to ask him or herself in this task.
+These are all questions a person will to ask him or herself in this task.

+It is important to know what your *Personal Brand Identitiy* is before you start this task, most will already know.
+*"Presenting your work is presenting yourself"* Or some variance is uttered over and over again in design courses, and its a really good bit of wisdom to follow.